Choang9/CausalVQA/CogVLM2/README.md

 Follow the following steps to set up the enviromment and run the inference script for CogVLM2.

+## Minimum configuration

+We used 1 NVIDIA A40 GPU with 45GB to run this model.

 ## Getting Started

 1. Clone the GitHub repo